Burnett Pharmacy Prep 0004

 What this means for people taking HIV treatment (ART) or PrEP

-If you’re interested in longer prescriptions, the best next step is to talk to your prescribing clinician about what might be most appropriate for you.
+If you’re interested in longer prescriptions for either ART or PrEP, the best next step is to talk to your prescribing clinician about what might be most appropriate for you.

 Why this matters